sharpdressedcodes/react-video-uploader/README.md

 * Lazy load images on home page
 * a11y
 * BEM
-* Update material ui to https://mui.com/material-ui/getting-started/installation/
 * Turn components into functions
 * change url-loader, file-loader amd raw-loader to https://webpack.js.org/guides/asset-modules/
-* Turn video id into a hash, so it can't be guessed and navigated to.
+* Turn video id into a uuid, so it can't be guessed and navigated to.
 * https://www.npmjs.com/package/eslint-webpack-plugin